dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/00-introduction.md

 ## From Automation to Augmentation

-For years, the conversation around AI in ID was dominated by fear of replacement.
+For years, the conversation around AI in ID was dominated by the fear of replacement.
 However, as noted in the *2025 EDUCAUSE Horizon Report*, generative AI (GenAI) is acting more as a **catalyst** for evolving teaching practices rather than a substitute for human ingenuity (EDUCAUSE, 2024).

 We are moving away from simple automation (using AI to do a task for us) toward **augmentation** (using AI to do things we couldn't do before).
-This ebook is built on the philosophy of **Co-Intelligence**, a term coined by Ethan Mollick (2024), where the instructional designer and the AI work in a symbiotic loop.
+This e-book is built on the philosophy of **Co-Intelligence**, a term coined by Ethan Mollick (2024), where the instructional designer and the AI work in a symbiotic loop.

 ## The AI-Powered ID Persona